-Most medical cannabis research focuses on the study of cannabinoids.
-They are similar in structure to the neurotransmitters in our central and peripheral nervous system.
-So similar, in fact, that when we consume cannabis, cannabinoids can communicate on a cellular level with these neurotransmitters, which we call “endocannabinoids.”
+The majority of medical cannabis research focuses on the study of cannabinoids.
+They are similar in structure to the neurotransmitters in our peripheral and central nervous system.
+When we consume cannabis, these compounds can communicate on a cellular level with these neurotransmitters, which we call “endocannabinoids”.
 The network of these endocannabinoids in our bodies is called the endocannabinoid system.
-Endocannabinoids help maintain homeostasis, or a sense of equilibrium, in the human body, providing a consistent, stable environment for cells to function optimally.
-This is a key process in ensuring the body’s overall health.
-Some scientists and doctors speculate that certain conditions, such as migraines, arthritis, IBS and fibromyalgia, are possibly the result of an endocannabinoid deficiency.
-When this nervous system falters, cannabinoids derived from cannabis can help our bodies regain their natural balance and stability.
+When this nervous system falters, the compounds derived from cannabis can help our bodies regain their natural balance and stability.
 This concept is the foundation of cannabis as medicine.

 Most Common Types of Cannabinoids

 Different types of cannabinoids have different effects.
 Certain ones can provide pain relief while others have anticonvulsant properties.
 The benefits of these chemical compounds are diverse, but more scientific research is needed to truly understand their versatility and therapeutic effects.